NigelThomas/sqlstream-orctest/README.md

 ```
  export HOST_DATA_ROOT=path/to/my/tarball/
- export LOAD_SLAB_FILES="IngestCSV.slab WriteCSVtoHDFS.slab"
+ export LOAD_SLAB_FILES="IngestCSV.slab WriteORCtoHDFS.slab"
  ./dockertest.sh
 ```

 The `dockertest.sh` script ends by tailing the docker log file (`docker logs -f orctest`) so once that has shown the container  being started and s-Server trace log messages in the log eyou can Ctrl-C out, or you can leave the log tail running and work in another terminal.

-* **TODO** - the default for LOAD_SLAB_FILES will be defined to test ORC output to HDFS using authentication
+* the default for LOAD_SLAB_FILES is defined to test ORC output to HDFS using authentication.
 * **TODO** - the other important testing combination will be CSVingest to Hive with authentication

 # Developing and extending the tests